Atishay-tech/algorithms/README.md

-# algorithms
+# Algorithms
-Some basic algorithms implemented various languages.
+Some basic algorithms implemented in various languages.